How to trade the Non-Farm Payroll in Forex

 Thus, the Unemployment rate can have a big impact on the market.
 Especially if it signals possible slowdowns or upturns in growth.

-With every NFP release, you need to try and place the probabilities in your favour.
+With every NFP release, you need to try and place the probabilities in your favor.
 For example, try and trade the report when all the elements in the report are bullish or bearish.

 Below is a very good example of an overall bullish NFP report.